10 Cheap & Healthy Foods to Buy, According to a Dietitian

 Strawberries are also high in vitamin C and fiber, as well as folate.
 They are rich in antioxidants, which research shows can help to reduce the risk of chronic disease and help keep blood sugars in a healthy range.

 Add frozen berries to your favorite smoothie recipe or make a yogurt parfait with them.
 Frozen berries can be used to make jams, pies and other desserts.
-Try these desserts made with frozen fruit for treat with a nutritious boost.

 9. Canned Tuna